Thinkmill/ts-gql/README.md

-# @ts-gql
+# ts-gql

 > Write GraphQL queries in TypeScript and have them be typed with no effort

 ## Why?

-There are lots of great tools(some of which ts-gql use internally!) for generating types from GraphQL Queries though all the solutions I've seen have at least one of two problems
+There are lots of great tools(some of which ts-gql use internally!) for generating types from GraphQL Queries though a lot of the solutions have at least one of two problems

 - The writing of a query isn't connected to the type that it returns
 - You're forced to write queries in `.graphql` files rather than inline
-  - This also often means that you can't use fragments
+  - This also often means that you can't use fragments or that there's a new import syntax to learn

-## How does ts-gql solve it?
+## How does ts-gql solve these problems?

 When using ts-gql, you write GraphQL queries with a tagged template literal like normal.